 Where commodity prices are right now.
 Prices move.
 Trying to time a decision around the current price environment is difficult for professionals who do this for a living.
 It is not impossible to read the market, but it should usually not be the deciding factor for a multi-decade decision.

-Whether one buyer is offering more than another.
-Multiple offers are useful for understanding the market, but the difference between offers is often smaller than the difference between selling and keeping.
+Whether the offer in front of you is a little higher or lower than another might be.
+The difference between any two offers is often smaller than the difference between selling and keeping.
 Both deserve weight, but the bigger question is the first one.

 What you have heard about mineral rights from one neighbor or family member.
 Mineral rights situations are highly specific to the tract, the basin, the lease, and the state.
 What worked or did not work for someone else may not apply to you.